circleci/circleci-docs/jekyll/_ccie/nomad.md

 This section will give you the basic guide of operating a Nomad cluster in your installation.

+You can use Nomad CLI in both Nomad servers and clients but we recommend running the following commands in this section from one of your Nomad clients.

 ### Checking the Jobs Status

 `nomad status` will give you the list of jobs status in your cluster.
 The `Status` is the most important field in the output.